aaltat/robocop-mcp/CONTRIBUTING.md

-If you have an idea how to instruct LLM to apply an fix for specific rule, create a markdown file in `src/robocop_mcp/rules` folder with the rule id as the name.
-Example for `DUP01` rule id, file name should be `DUP01.md`.
+If you have an idea how to instruct LLM to apply an fix for specific rule, create a markdown file in `src/robocop_mcp/rules` folder with the rule id and rule name as the file name, separated with underscore.
+Example for `DUP01` rule id has rule name `duplicated-test-case`, then file name should be `DUP01_duplicated-test-case.md`.

 Write the instruction in the file and create a PR to the repository. instructions to create PR can be found from GitHub